Voxco logo white

 Don’t keep the detractors out of the loop.
 Communicate with them throughout the process of solving their issue.
 Detractors can give you insights into why they feel dissatisfied with your service.
 It can give you a clear picture of why you are losing so many customers.
 As a result, you can decide which issue to handle first and how.
 Follow up with detractors again to tell them your action plan and the result of your decision.

-Humanize your customers
+02. Humanize your customers

 The most important thing to win over a customer is to treat them with compassion and show them that you understand their frustration.
 Customers are well aware that you are following scripts when talking to them.
 This makes them feel unappreciated.
-They feel they are just a number in the list of problems you have to deal with.
+They feel they are just a number on the list of problems you have to deal with.

 To ensure that your customers feel appreciated you have made them feel that it is not just a scripted but a friendly conversation.
 You have to give them a sense of security and emotional connection.
-Don’t follow the script and talk like a robot, if customers want that they will use AI-chats instead of calling for live agents.
+Don’t follow the script and talk like a robot; if customers want that, they will use AI chats instead of calling for live agents.

 Apologize and relate to the customer’s frustration.
 Use a friendly tone to calm them and pay attention to the customer’s tone as well.
 This will help you decide the right way to approach the customer and resolve their issue.

-Fast Response
+03. Fast Response

-Your customers turn into detractors because of the slow response from your service team.Place yourself in your customer’s shoes and imagine the difference between waiting for an hour and waiting for more than 24 hours to receive a response.
+Your customers become detractors because of your service team’s slow response.
+Place yourself in your customer’s shoes and imagine the difference between waiting for an hour and waiting for more than 24 hours to receive a response.
 The difference in the time taken to respond makes a huge difference.

-When you provide a solution within an hour it shows that you care about your customers and are concerned about their experience.
+When you provide a solution within an hour, it shows that you care about your customers and are concerned about their experience.
 It shows how important they are for you while also saving your reputation.90% of customers expect an immediate response from the company, while 60% expect a response within 10 minutes.
 You can improve your slow response with Automation.
 Personalize the automated response rather than using generic responses.

 You can personalize emails for the detractors by optimizing an email reply to them when they give you a rating between 0 and 6.
 You can include their name, acknowledge their frustration, and with further questions to figure out the reason for the rating with a thank you note at the end.

-Be honest with your customers
+04. Be honest with your customers

-If you are overselling your abilities while providing an unsatisfying experience you are making your own Detractors.
 Be honest with your customers because they are a big part of your success.
 Share with them if you are dealing with some issues and limitations.
 Tell your customers that you are listening to their complaints and feedback.
 Share with them how you are planning to improve your service.
 Tell your detractors that you will help them with the issue instead of avoiding their complaints.

 Your ultimate purpose should be to give your customers a good experience and make them feel a part of your family.